 The MPS Application Process

 Students are accepted into the MPS program by application through the Cornell Graduate School.
-The admissions committee looks for applicants with a strong academic background as well as a proven record of relevant work experience, broadly defined.
+The admissions committee looks for applicants with a strong academic background as well as a proven record of professional work experience.
 We welcome applicants with a range of undergraduate majors and previous graduate degrees, and we look to bring together a cohort of students who have taken diverse career paths.
 Applicants must have a bachelor’s degree to be considered for admission.
 Admissions decisions are made by informed judgment, not formulas.